adelinahancu/Java/README.md

 # Java
-For this java project i was given a text file with a list of recipes and the lists of ingredients for each recipes, quantity, measure unit and count of calories per each ingredients.
+For this java project i was given a text file with a list of recipes and the lists of ingredients for each recipes, quantity, measure unit and count of calories per each ingredient.
 I created Ingredient and Recipe classes, used composition and encapsulation concepts.
 Read the text file and extracted the necessary information in order to create the attributes for each object(ingredient and recipe).